March 31, 2021 | Authored by: Roy Barak

 Six common subscription myths and the strategies that prove them wrong

 The pandemic gave the subscription market a major boost, drawing more interest to companies with less traditional business models.
-With people spending more nights and weekends in the comfort of their own homes and looking out for novel experiences, the rise of unconventional products and business models come as no surprise.
+With people spending more nights and weekends in the comfort of their own homes and looking out for novel experiences, the rise of unconventional products and business models comes as no surprise.
 In fact, according to Paysafe Insights, 69% of Americans admit to using multiple subscription services, with 28% having at least four to date.

 Yet with this adoption rate, which is only expected to increase, comes undeniable intimidation for businesses looking to “get their feet wet” in the world of subscriptions.
 So why would businesses considering an expansion into subscription services be hesitant to make the move?
 Much like every other major business model, there are several prevailing myths about this industry that may have business owners second-guessing this business model and strategic direction.

 By addressing common myths, businesses can feel more confident about their decision to get into subscription services.
 Here are some of the most common misconceptions surrounding subscriptions, debunked: